quic/sample-apps-for-robotics-platforms/RB5/linux_kernel_5_x/AI-ML-apps/AI_Age_Gender_Emotion_Solution/README.md

 There are prerequisite and some packages need to be installed to run the application.
 Please refer [SetupDevice.md](./docs/SetupDevice.md) to prepare the setup.

+#### Model Preperation
+Need to prepare model for the solution.
+Refer ModelPreperation.md for model generation.
+[ModelPreperation.md](./docs/ModelPreperation.md)

 #### Deploy and execute